 Selection techniques will be determined by the nature and duties of the vacant post and may include a variety of methods.
-We will conduct interviews in a face-to face manner (which could be via remote methods using video conferencing software, such as Microsoft Teams or similar, if face to face is not practical).
+We will conduct interviews in a face-to face manner (which could be via remote methods using video conferencing software, such as Google Meet, Microsoft Teams or similar, if face to face is not practical).
 Telephone interviews may be used at the short-listing stage.

-During the interview process candidates will be required to:
+During the interview process, candidates will be required to:

-- give a satisfactory explanation of any gaps in employment - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check (via the criminal record self-declaration form) - provide a childcare disqualification declaration form if and when required - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification - all applicants who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.
+- give a satisfactory explanation of any gaps in employment - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check (via the criminal record self-declaration form) - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification - bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.